moby/moby/docs/sources/userguide/usingdocker.md

 container's standard out.
 We can see here the logs from Flask showing the application running on port 5000 and the access log entries for it.

-## Looking at our Web Application Container's processes
+## Looking at our web application container's processes

 In addition to the container's logs we can also examine the processes running inside it using the `docker top` command.